dskemp/courtdata/content/cases/ot2019/19-518/index.md

 advocates:
 - "Philip J. Weiser"
 - "Jason Harrow"
+roles:
+- "Attorney General of Colorado, on behalf of the Petitioner"
+- "on behalf of the Respondents"
 tags:
 topics:
 summary: "The Tenth Circuit’s judgment is reversed for the reasons stated in Chiafalo v.
 Washington, 591 U.S. ___."